Tayeteni/Business-Intelligence-with-Microsoft-Excel/README.md

 Thank you for your purchase!
 ---

-📊 **Once again, here is the full workbook:** [Business_Management_System.xlsx](https://github.com/Tayeteni/Business-Intelligence-with-Microsoft-Excel/blob/main/Business%20Automated%20workbook%20project.xlsx)
+📊 **Once again, here is the full workbook:**(https://github.com/Tayeteni/Business-Intelligence-with-Microsoft-Excel/blob/main/Business%20Automated%20workbook%20project.xlsx)